 The root cause

 The root of the problem is the way money is currently created.
 Right now, private banks are the ones creating the bulk of the money.
 At least, that is how it works in the Eurozone and in the US, as well as in some other places on Earth.

 The system is similar all over the world: Central Banks issue fiat money, then the private banks take as much fiat money as they can from the economy, and start giving credits (loans).
-When a bank offers a credit, it creates that money, rather than having to take into its reserves.
+When a bank offers a credit, it creates that money, rather than having to take it from its reserves.
 And that money is destroyed upon paying back the credit.
-This system has many problems, as I have detailed in two of my books: “Money, What You Don’t Know” and the French « La monnaie : l’essentiel ».
+This system has many problems, as I have detailed in two books: “Money, What You Don’t Know” and the French « La monnaie : l’essentiel ».

 But now we will stop on one of its problems: the need for more and more money.
 Indeed, to fuel the mechanism of credits, you need to have more and more money in the economy.
 If the money supply diminishes at some point, the whole system collapses.